 In the South Island, in 1877, Hipa Te Maihāroa led a protest group to reclaim their lands at Te Ao Marama (near Ōmarama) in north Otago.
-They called themselves Israelites, and they denied the validity of the South Island purchase of 1848.
+They called themselves Israelites and denied the validity of the large 1848 land purchase.
 They claimed the interior as their own.
-Te Maiharoa’s religion had developed in the 1860s, partly under the influence of the prophets Te Ua and Te Whiti; it was named Kaikārara (lizard eater) as its rituals involved deliberate desecration of sites of tapu.
-The South Island runholders called in the police, who in 1879 evicted the Ngāi Tahu ‘squatters’.
+Te Maiharoa’s religion had developed in the 1860s, partly under the influence of the prophets Te Ua and Te Whiti; it was named Kaikārara (lizard eater) as its rituals involved the deliberate desecration of tapu sites.
+South Island runholders called in the police, who in 1879 evicted the Ngāi Tahu ‘squatters’.
 Te Maihāroa moved to Korotuaheka, at the mouth of the Waitaki River.
 When he died, in 1885, the kāinga was razed so that it could never be desecrated.
-He left a prediction of his successor, a ‘little child’ from Taranaki.
+He left a prediction that his successor would be a ‘little child’ from Taranaki.

 The influence of Te Whiti and Tohu spread.
 In the 1880s in Hokianga, three women contested for the mantle of Te Whiti.
 Ani Kaaro, daughter of Patuone, senior chief of Ngāti Hao, had visited Te Whiti and claimed to share his spiritual authority.
-Her rivals were Maria Pāngari (who died in 1887) and Maria’s younger sister Rēmana Hana, who founded a separate camp near Ōkaihau, where the people wore only white for peace.
-Their intense quarrelling resulted in the imprisonment of Rēmana Hana and her father, Āporo (apostle) Pāngari, in July 1887 for assault on the police.
-Ani and Rēmana disputed the best way to keep Ngāti Hao lands closed from milling and European settlement.
+Her rivals were Maria Pāngari (who died in 1887) and her younger sister Rēmana Hana, who founded a separate camp near Ōkaihau, where the people wore only white for peace.
+Intense quarrelling resulted in the imprisonment of Rēmana Hana and her father, Āporo (apostle) Pāngari, in July 1887 for assaulting policemen.
+Ani and Rēmana disagreed on the best way to keep Ngāti Hao lands closed to milling and European settlement.